pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 These were all made possible by the explicit focus of the PyPA on designing an interoperability model -- i.e. Unix-like approach -- which these tools have used to create tool-specific build-backends. :)

-While we trying to enforce that one way of building packages/managing dependencies for all Python users is not feasible... having 4 build-backends that all handle pure-Python packages with the same file holding their configuration, while providing slightly different user experiences is _also_ not a good place to be in IMO.
+While trying to enforce that one way of building packages/managing dependencies for all Python users is not feasible... having 4 build-backends that all handle pure-Python packages with the same file holding their configuration, while providing slightly different user experiences is _also_ not a good place to be in IMO.

 ## Pick from N ~equivalent choices is really bad UX